moderntribe/square-one/docs/panels/default/interstitial.md

 ## Usage

 Similar to the [Hero Panel](/components_docs/hero), the Interstitial panel looks very much the same out of the box but is intended to have our world class design and development team customize this.
-The end result is usually a large hero style block that breaks up your page content and can be intersperced between other panels.
+The end result is usually a large hero style block that breaks up your page content and can be interspersed between other panels.

 ### File Locations